CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection

 \section{Point Adjustment (PA)}

-A notable issue with many existing Time Series Anomaly Detection (TSAD) methods is their reliance on a specific evaluation approach called point adjustment (PA) strategy~\citep{xu2018unsupervised} and utilised in TSAD literature such as~\cite{su2019robust}.
-PA operates under the following principle: if a given segment is detected as anomalous, all previous segments in that anomaly subsequence are considered as anomalies (see Figure~\ref{fig:PA}).
-PA was introduced under the assumption that a solitary alert during an anomaly phase is adequate to recover the system.
-It has evolved into a fundamental stage in the assessment of TSAD, with certain studies exclusively documenting $F1_{PA}$ without the conventional F1 score~\cite{kim2022towards}.
-A higher $F1_{PA}$ is often interpreted as indicating better detection capability.
+A notable issue with many existing TSAD methods is their reliance on the point adjustment (PA) strategy~\cite{xu2018unsupervised}, as used in TSAD literature like~\cite{su2019robust}.
+PA operates on the principle that if a segment is detected as anomalous, all previous segments in that anomaly subsequence are also considered anomalies (see Figure~\ref{fig:PA}).

-In Figure~\ref{fig:PA}, for the unadjusted detection, we have True Positives (TP): 2, True Negatives (TN): 3, False Positives (FP): 1, False Negatives (FN): 6, yielding a Recall of 0.25, Precision of 0.67, and F1 score of 0.36.
-In contrast, the adjusted detection (in \textbf{bold} for emphasis) resulted in TP: 7, TN: 3, FP: 1, and FN: 1, giving a significantly improved Recall of 0.875, Precision of 0.875, and F1 score of 0.875.
-This illustrates the substantial difference in evaluation results due to the application of PA in the anomaly detection process.
-It is evident that the point adjustment greatly enhances the performance of anomaly detection.

-However, PA carries a notable peril of inflating the performance of the model.
-In most of the TSAD models, an anomaly score is produced to indicate the degree of abnormality, and the model detects a given point as an anomaly when the score surpasses a predefined threshold.